lelegard/arm-cpusysregs/README.md

 See more details in:

-- The `apps` subdirectory for command line tools.
+- The `apps` subdirectory for other command line tools.
 - The `kernel` subdirectory for programming guidelines.

+## Focus on Pointer Authentication Code (PAC)

+One of the motivations for this project was a better understanding of the Pointer Authentication Code (PAC) feature, as introduced in the Armv8.3-A architecture.
+PAC is one of the clever "defensive security" features which were designed by Arm (the other one is BTI, the Branch Target Indentification).

+Understanding PAC is harder than it may seem.
+There are many configuration options which depend on the operating system or the platform.
+Predicting the size, position and value of a PAC is not trivial.
+We need to read several memory management system registers and correctly interpret the complex Arm pseudo-code (or emulate it as done in this project).
+The command `sysregs -p` summarizes this.

+There are several documents in the [docs](docs) subdirectory containing the summary of observations about the PAC on different platforms.
+The subdirectory [collect](collect) contains informations which were collected on these platforms, Linux and macOS, using various Arm-based processor chips.

 ## List of accessible registers

 The reference list of registers which can be accessed by this project is given by the list of `CSR_REG_xxx` and `CSR_REG2_xxx` constants in file `kernel/cpusysregs.h`.

 The following table lists them with the corresponding reference sections in the [Arm Architecture Reference Manual for A-profile architecture](https://developer.arm.com/documentation/ddi0487/latest),